RULES OF PLAY

 HOME AND VISITING TEAM

 The home team is listed first on the schedule and must change jerseys in the event of a color conflict.
+The referee at the game will determine if there is a jersey conflict.
 By tradition, the home team wears lighter colored jerseys.
 Information regarding player benches and spectator areas is described below in the EVENT DETAILS.
+The home team will occupy the west or north side of the field.
 No alcoholic beverages, pets, illegal drugs, or glass containers will be allowed on or near the tournament fields.
 The home team will provide a match ball.

 All Head coaches have total responsibility for the conduct of their other coaches, team officials, players, and spectators at all times.